fboes/aerofly-patterns/data/Landing_Challenges-KEGE-pitts/README.md

 This [`custom_missions_user.tmc`](missions/custom_missions_user.tmc) file contains random landing scenarios for Aerofly FS 4.

-Your Pitts Special S-2 is 10 NM away from Eagle County Regional Airport, and you have to make a correct landing pattern entry and land safely.
+Your Pitts S-2B is 10 NM away from Eagle County Regional Airport, and you have to make a correct landing pattern entry and land safely.

 ## Airport details

 - Local tower / CTAF frequency: 119.80
+- Local navigational aids: VOR/DME SXW (109.20) 3.6 NM to the west

 Get [more information about Eagle County Regional Airport on SkyVector](https://skyvector.com/airport/KEGE):